MILVLG/anetqa-code/clipbert/README.md

 # ClipBERT

-Find the code and set-up instructions on the [ClipBERT Github](https://github.com/jayleicn/ClipBERT)
+The ClipBERT implementation is derived from the [official repo](https://github.com/jayleicn/ClipBERT) and adapt to ANetQA.

 ## Images